coopTilleuls/CoopTilleulsForgotPasswordBundle/Resources/doc/getting_started.md

 ## Overriding the GET /forgot-password/{token} response

-By default, when you send a GET /forgot-password/{token} request, it serializes the token object in JSON, using the `coop_tilleuls_forgot_password.password_token.serialization_groups` configuration option.
+By default, when you send a GET /forgot-password/{token} request, it serializes the token object in JSON, including the User object through the relationship, using the `coop_tilleuls_forgot_password.password_token.serialization_groups` configuration option.

 If you want, for instance, to return an empty response, you can easily override this route by your own: